Musique

 movie scores or soundtracks to romantic picnics in a park.
 While

-software the overall sound of the album is acoustic guitars, strings
+the overall sound of the album is acoustic guitars, strings and

-and piano.
-This makes it less “electronic” in the
+piano.
+This makes it less “electronic” in the traditional

-traditional sense, and the structures of the songs are symphonic
+sense, and the structures of the songs are symphonic soundscapes

 over a decade ago, which in my memory rests as a more electronic